-1. I attended and completed the required annual corporate compliance training for LRE staff
+I attended and completed the required annual corporate compliance training for LRE staff on .

+(Month, Date, Year)

-2. (Month, Date, Year) I have received, read, and understand the LRE Corporate Compliance Plan and all relate policies and procedures. d 3.
-I agree to act in compliance with and abide by the LRE Corporate Compliance Plan durin the entire term of my employment or contract. g 4.
-I acknowledge that I have a duty to report to the LRE Compliance Officer any suspecte or actual violation of the LRE Corporate Compliance Plan, related laws, regulation policies, and procedures by myself, another LRE staff, or any other person.
-5. I will seek advice from the LRE Compliance Officer concerning appropriate actions that may need to take to comply with the LRE Corporate Compliance Plan, related law regulations, policies, and procedures.
-6. I agree to participate in any future compliance trainings as required and acknowledge mattendance at such trainings as a condition of my continued employment or contract. ıy 7.
+- 2. I have received, read, and understand the LRE Corporate Compliance Plan and all related policies and procedures. - 3.
+I agree to act in compliance with and abide by the LRE Corporate Compliance Plan during the entire term of my employment or contract. - 4.
+I acknowledge that I have a duty to report to the LRE Compliance Officer any suspected or actual violation of the LRE Corporate Compliance Plan, related laws, regulations, policies, and procedures by myself, another LRE staff, or any other person. - 5.
+I will seek advice from the LRE Compliance Officer concerning appropriate actions that I may need to take to comply with the LRE Corporate Compliance Plan, related laws, regulations, policies, and procedures. - 6.
+I agree to participate in any future compliance trainings as required and acknowledge my attendance at such trainings as a condition of my continued employment or contract. - 7.
 I agree to disclose the existence and nature of any potential or actual conflict of interest to the LRE Compliance Officer.
-Further, I certify that I am not aware of any currer conflicts of interest.
-8. I understand that failure to comply with the LRE Corporate Compliance Plan or failure t report any potential or actual violation of the LRE Corporate Compliance Plan may resu in disciplinary action up to and including termination of employment or contract.
-LRE Staff Name (PRINT) LRE Staff Signature Date
+Further, I certify that I am not aware of any current conflicts of interest. - 8.
+I understand that failure to comply with the LRE Corporate Compliance Plan or failure to report any potential or actual violation of the LRE Corporate Compliance Plan may result in disciplinary action up to and including termination of employment or contract.

+LRE Staff Name (PRINT)

+LRE Staff Signature